HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 Another critical difference is how personal property claims are paid out:

-• HO-3 typically pays Actual Cash Value (ACV) for personal property — that's the item's replacement cost minus depreciation.
+• HO-3 typically pays Actual Cash Value (ACV) for personal property by default.
+That's the item's replacement cost minus depreciation.
 A 5-year-old couch might only net you a fraction of what it costs to replace it today.

-• HO-5 typically pays Replacement Cost Value (RCV) — the actual cost to replace the item with a new equivalent, with no depreciation deducted.
+• HO-5 typically includes Replacement Cost Value (RCV) automatically, which is the actual cost to replace the item with a new equivalent with no depreciation deducted.

 Pincher's Pro Tip